-The Marriott China Hospitality Education Initiative (CHEI) is a charitable effort funded by The J. Willard and Alice S. Marriott Foundation.
+The Marriott China Hospitality Education Initiative (CHEI) is a charitable effort of The J. Willard and Alice S. Marriott Foundation.
 The initiative’s purpose is to enhance hospitality education, leading to rewarding careers for the next generation of China’s hospitality leaders.
-Developed in partnership with San Diego State University, this multi-faceted program enables Chinese educators and students to gain knowledge and real-world experiences in hotel operations.
+Developed in partnership with San Diego State University, this multi-faceted project enables Chinese educators and students to gain knowledge and real-world experiences in hospitality operations.

 Our vision is to create world-class hospitality education that leads to life-changing careers for youth in China.
-Our mission is to prepare youth in China for rewarding careers in the hotel industry by enhancing education curricula, offering real-world operational experiences, and engaging a community of inspired educators.
+Our mission is to prepare youth in China for rewarding careers in the hospitality industry by enhancing education resources, offering real-world operational experiences, and engaging a community of inspired educators.

 In November 2012, The J. Willard and Alice S. Marriott Foundation committed funding for a five-year period to support China’s youth through the Marriott China Hospitality Initiative (CHEI) and a portfolio of programs.
 The initiative reflects the Marriott family’s ongoing efforts to help young people fulfill their potential and realize their ambitions.

 Carl Winston provides oversight for CHEI, advising on overall strategy, impact measurement and sustainability.
 With 35 years of experience in the hospitality industry, he is currently program director of the L. Robert Payne School of Hospitality & Tourism Management at San Diego State University (SDSU).
 Read More